bharathi-tenneti/RHACM-GitOps-MultiTenancy-Demo/README.md

 # Multi-tenancy model example with Red Hat Advanced Cluster Management and OpenShift GitOps operator

-This repo provides an exampl to configure cluster-as-a-service multi-tenancy model using Red Hat Advanced Cluster Management and OpenShift GitOps operator.
+This repo provides an example to configure cluster-as-a-service multi-tenancy model using Red Hat Advanced Cluster Management and OpenShift GitOps operator.